BONSAMURAIS/EXIOBASE-conversion-software/README.md

 ![Table](https://github.com/BONSAMURAIS/EXIOBASE-conversion-software/blob/master/differences_exiobase_monetary_physical.jpg)

+The lack of value added in the hybrid table is a temporary issue

 ## Selected framework for Bonsai

 The hybrid supply and use tables are the natural choice for Bonsai for the following reasons: